|Turnagain Area Avalanche Advisory|

 |Show the Complete North American Avalanche Danger Scale|

-We are no longer issuing advisories for Turnagain Pass for the 2015/16 season; however, this does not mean that the avalanche season has ended - see below for some SPRINGTIME TIPS to review.
+The CNFAIC is no longer issuing advisories for Turnagain Pass and surrounding regions for the 2016/17 season.
+Although our forecast season is finished, this does not mean that the avalanche season has ended - please see below for some SPRINGTIME AVALANCHE TIPS!!

-Keep tabs on our Observation Page!!
-We will be posting all observations/reports sent into us until the snow is gone.
+- Current conditions?
+Keep tabs on our Observation Page!
+We will be posting all observations/reports sent in to us until the snow is gone.

-Additionally, THANK YOU to all of you who have supported the CNFAIC through donations and a variety of other means.
-This is the foundation we continue to build upon.
+Additionally, THANK YOU to all of you who have supported the CNFAIC through donations, memberships and a variety of other means.
+This is the foundation we continue to build upon - we would not be here without you!

 We would also like to thank our non-profit arm, the Friends of the CNFAIC.
-We would NOT be here without their support and hard work.
-This amazing and selfless group has a tireless passion for keeping all of us safe in the backcountry.
+Just over half of our budget comes directly from the 'Friends' organization.
+This amazing and selfless group has a tireless passion for keeping us safe in the backcountry.
+Their fundraising efforts allow the Avalanche Center to be a reality - literally.
+And of course, we would not be here without the support of the Forest Service and the wonderful Glacier Ranger District.

-Last but far from least, we would like to thank the following for sharing the valuable avalanche information that helps to greatly improve our forecasts:
+Last but far from least, we would like to thank the following for sharing their valuable avalanche information that helps to greatly improve our forecasts:

 -Chugach Powder Guides